jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================
+Version 1.6 (2020-01-22)
+  - The documentation received a major update, in particular the section output files.
+In addition, a few new methodological figures have been added as well as an interpretation section.

 Version 1.5 (2019-12-03)
   - *diffTF* has been published in Cell Reports!
 See the section :ref:`citation` for details.
   - raw and adjusted p-values for the permutation-based approach can now not be 0 anymore.
 We now use the approach described `here <https://genomicsclass.github.io/book/pages/permutation_tests.html>`_.
 In a nutshell, the smallest p-value is now 1/(*nPermutations* + 1), with *nPermutations* denoting the number of permutations and thereby depends on the number of permutations - having more permutations makes the minimum p-value smaller.